-The past two years have been a period of incredible pain and hardship for me as I continued to stumble through this eating disorder recovery journey.
+Have you ever felt like your pain was too much?
+The past two years have been a period of incredible hardship for me as I stumbled through this eating disorder recovery journey.

 While I would never wish pain on anyone, it is, unfortunately, universal.
 Every single one of us will experience pain at some point in our lives.